-1. Field supervisors must have at least 3 years' experience and be licensed with the appropriate jurisdictional authority (or hold a J.D. if in a compliance placement).
+- 1. Field supervisors must have at least 3 years' experience and be licensed with the appropriate jurisdictional authority (if in a law-related placement, i.e. compliance, JD is preferred but not required if proposed supervisor has the requisite educational and work experience). - 2.
+Sign and return a copy of the Memorandum of Understanding.

-- 2. Sign and return a copy of the Memorandum of Understanding. - 3.
-Discuss confidentiality issues and inform the student of workplace policies at the beginning of the semester; - 4.
-Discuss and develop a learning plan (goals) with the student; - 5.
+- 3. Discuss confidentiality issues and inform the student of workplace policies at the beginning of the semester. - 4.
+Discuss and develop a learning plan (goals) with the student. - 5.
 Assign legal and law-related activities designed to help the student achieve his/her goals.
 Provide opportunities to engage in work typical of that of an attorney at the placement.
-Whenever meetings, briefings, hearings or other events are held, especially in connection with a task assigned to the student, the student should be offered the opportunity to attend, and discuss the event afterward with the field supervisor - 6.
+Whenever meetings, briefings, hearings, or other events are held, especially in connection with a task assigned to the student, the student should be offered the opportunity to attend, and discuss the event afterward with the field supervisor - 6.
 Meet regularly with the student to provide feedback on work, and guidance on future assignments.
 Feedback is an important element to the student's learning.
-It is expected that a mentoring relationship will be established and the field supervisor will discuss many aspects of practice, including issues of professional responsibility, throughout the semester.
+It is expected that a mentoring relationship will be established, and the field supervisor will discuss many aspects of practice, including issues of professional responsibility, throughout the semester.
 Thus, this process will include, - a.
-Reviewing written work and oral communication skills and providing constructive advice and critique: - b.
+Reviewing written work and oral communication skills and providing constructive advice and critique. - b.
 Discussing the relationship of the assignment to the larger substantive, procedural or practical issues at hand; and - c.
 Discussing any significant ethical issues involved - 7.
-Complete a mid-term and final evaluation (provided by the school) on the student's work, and review the evaluations with the student. - 8.
+Complete a mid-term and final evaluation (provided by the school) on the student's work and review the evaluations with the student. - 8.
 Verify the accuracy of the student's time records, which will be accomplished via an online platform.
 Students are expected to work full-time during their externship.
 Students are required to complete 45 hours for each pass/fail credit and can earn between 9-12 credits during the semester. - 9.
 Provide the student the resources necessary to work and learn effectively, including adequate workspace. - 10.
-Be available to speak with the school throughout the semester and as needed, and to notify the Extern Director if the student is not performing competently at any time during the term. - 11.
-Field Supervisors are subject to the Texas A&M University Nondiscrimination and Abuse Polic
+Be available to speak with the school throughout the semester and as needed, and to notify the Extern Director if the student is not performing competently at any timeduring the term. - 11.
+Field Supervisors are subject to the Texas A&M University Nondiscrimination and Abuse Policy